 Guldberg Byplads is a modern urban space in Sjællandsgade in Nørrebro , which at one and the same time functions as a town square, a public playground and a schoolyard for Guldberg Skole.

-Six years of hard struggle to get more recreational areas in the district have now finally paid off.
+Six years of hard struggle to get more recreational areas in the district have now paid off.
 Guldberg Byplads is a modern urban space in Sjællandsgade in Nørrebro that caters to children as well as grown-ups and allows room for play, sport and relaxation.

 Traffic calming creates a new and safe urban space

-The newly laid-out square is situated more precisely on the stretch of road between Prinsesse Charlottes Gade and Stevnsgade and is bounded by Guldberg Skole, Simeons Kirke and the old Sjællandsbad, which was closed at the end of 2010.
+The square is situated more precisely on the stretch of road between Prinsesse Charlottes Gade and Stevnsgade and is bounded by Guldberg Skole, Simeons Kirke and the old Sjællandsbad, which was closed at the end of 2010.

 The area has been closed to traffic and together with the other buildings nearby an attractive and safe public urban space has been created in inner Nørrebro.
 On the other side of Guldberg Skole there are new playgrounds linked to the town square by pedestrian paths on both sides of the school.